Dhamrai Upazila

-Dhamrai (ধামরাই) is an upazila of Dhaka District in the Division of Dhaka, Bangladesh.
+Dhamrai (ধামরাই) is an upazila of Dhaka district in Dhaka division, Bangladesh.
+It is the largest upazila in the district by land area.

 Geography

-Dhamrai Upazila is located about 40 kilometers northwest of the capital city of Dhaka.
-It is one of the six Upazilas of the Dhaka district.
-The Upazila is surrounded by the Upazilas of Mirzapur and Kaliakair and Nagarpur on the north, Singair on the south, Savar in the east, and Saturia on the west.
+Dhamrai upazila is located about 40 kilometers northwest of the capital city of Dhaka.
+It is bounded by the upazilas of Mirzapur and Kaliakair on the north, Singair on the south, Savar in the east, and Manikganj Sadar, Saturia and Nagarpur on the west.

-Dhamrai is located within the coordinates of 90.02 - 90.14E and 23.50 - 24.02E.
-The total area of Dhamrai Upazila is 307.4 km2.
-It has 57,297 units of households.
-The Upazila consists of one municipality (Pouroshova), 16 unions, and 398 villages.